tsnellgrove/dark_castle3/doc/to_do.md

 *** story-driven updates ***

 - TBD: sort out double print of score after win

+- TBD: case where player drops sword in same room as hedgehog after using it...
+	- TBD: need to update description / situation; perhaps should give key and change to adoring description?

 - TBD: hedgehog description should change when distracted by food
 - Fix Antechamber description sill mentions goblin after death